decke/smtprelay/README.md

 # smtp-proxy

-Simple Go SMTP relay/proxy server that accepts mails via SMTP and forwards directly to another SMTP server.
+Simple Golang based SMTP relay/proxy server that accepts mail via SMTP and forwards it directly to another SMTP server.

+## Why another SMTP server?

+Outgoing mails are usually send via SMTP to an MTA (Mail Transfer Agent) which is one of Postfix, Exim, Sendmail or OpenSMTPD on UNIX/Linux in most cases.
+You really don't want to setup and maintain any of those full blown kitchensinks yourself because they are complex, fragile and hard to configure.

+My use case is simple.
+I need to send automatically generated mails from cron via msmtp/sSMTP/dma, mails from various services and network printers to GMail without giving away my GMail credentials to each device which produces mail.

 ## Main features

+* Supports incoming SMTPS/TLS (465), STARTTLS (587) and unencrypted SMTP (25)
+* Checks for sender, receiver, client IP
-* STARTTLS/TLS support
+* Authentication support with file (LOGIN, PLAIN)
+* Enforce encryption for authentication
+* Supports outgoing STARTTLS (587) and unencrypted SMTP (25)
+* Forwards all mail to a smarthost (GMail, MailGun or any other SMTP server)
+* Small codebase (smtp-proxy ~250 LoC, chrj/smtpd ~1200 LoC)
 * IPv6 support
-* Forward to GMail, MailGun or any other SMTP server